Acceptance of Fund

-- Invoices should be sent the OGSP
+- Invoices should be sent the GCA-PA

-- PI/PD will review for appropriate costs and approve for payment if the charges are reasonable and consistent with progress on the project (signs invoice for payment) and forwards to Accounting Office for processing.
+- PI/PD will review for appropriate costs and approve for payment if the charges are reasonable and consistent with progress on the project (signs invoice for payment) and forwards to Accounting Services for processing.

 - Conform to any limitations or exclusions set forth in these principles or in the Federal award as to types or amount of cost items.

-- Be adequately documented.
+- Are adequately documented.

-- Be net of applicable credits.
+- Are net of applicable credits.